Random Abstract Cell Complexes: A Model for Random Abstract Cell Complexes

+Before introducing our sampling algorithm, we discuss adoptions of widely-used sampling procedures, showing that they are not practical for this problem.

-\subheading{Rejection sampling for liftings of (nearly) complete graphs.} A straightforward and exact approach to selecting appropriate cells is rejection sampling using random permutations of the nodes.
-More specifically, to sample a 2-cell with a boundary of length $l$, we draw permutations of the nodes with length $l$ until we find a permutation that is a valid cycle on $G$.
+\paragraph{Rejection sampling for liftings of (nearly) complete graphs.} Rejection sampling is a general approach that can be used here by sampling random permutations of length $l$ and rejecting those that do not form valid cycles in $G$.
 The rejection rate depends on the underlying graph.
-If we ssume the graph to be sampled from ER, then one of $p^{-l}$ permutations is a valid boundary of a 2-cell of length $l$, in expectation.
+If we assume the graph to be sampled from ER, then one of $p^{-l}$ permutations is a valid boundary of a 2-cell of length $l$, in expectation.
 Therefore, rejection sampling is well-suited only for sampling of short cells or on (almost) complete graphs, but too computationally complex in other cases.

-\subheading{Markov Chain Monte Carlo.} MCMC algorithms sample from a probability distribution via random walks on all possible values, connected by a move set.
+\paragraph{Markov Chain Monte Carlo.} MCMC algorithms sample from a probability distribution via random walks on all possible values, connected by a move set.
 A simple move set on simple cycles would be the symmetric difference with any set of simple cycles.
 However, this space may not be connected, e.g., on the graph of two triangles connected by an edge ( ).
 Therefore, an MCMC algorithm would require a more complex move set, i.e., there is no trivial Markov chain Monte Carlo algorithm for sampling simple cycles.